Ohio Veterans Benefits

 Education Benefits for Ohio Veterans

 In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Ohio veterans’ benefits programs for education in 2018 and 2019.
+The following are the Ohio veterans’ benefits programs for education.

 Ohio National Guard Scholarship Program

 Eligible Ohio National Guard members can get up to 96 educational credits (12 full-time quarters or 8 full-time semesters) of tuition assistance toward an undergraduate degree at a participating Ohio school during their enlistment.

 Members with a Bachelor’s degree aren’t eligible; however, possessing prior college credits or possession of an Associate’s degree does not affect eligibility.

 Available to children of deceased or severely disabled Ohio wartime veterans.
 The student must be enrolled as a fulltime time undergraduate pursuing an associate or bachelor’s degree at an eligible Ohio college or university.
 Ohio residency is required.